The Art Of Persuasion: What It Is And How To Practice It

 When you listen first, you gather the information you need to compose a personalized pitch that will make sense to the person you're trying to persuade.
 Savvy political candidates don't just show up at your door and start lecturing you.
 Instead, they typically ask some questions about your views to find a starting point for their persuasion.
 Pretty neat strategy, right?

-In addition to the information you gain from listening, you create the impression that you value the other person and respect their beliefs.
+In addition to gaining information from listening, you create the impression that you value the other person and respect their beliefs.
 In turn, they're more likely to form a favorable opinion of you and listen to what you have to say.

 Being Agreeable When You Don't Agree

 It's important to express agreement with the person you're trying to persuade as often as possible.
 This indicates that you respect them and are open-minded.
 Everyone wants to be thought of as intelligent, so if you refute everything someone says, they're likely to dismiss you.
-Of course, you can't agree with anyone on everything, nor do you have to.
+Of course, you can't agree with anyone on everything, nor should you.
 If you did, you wouldn't be able to convince your audience to change their position.
 What you can do, however, is have an agreeable attitude that acknowledges the reasoning behind what they believe and the choices they've made.

 Subtlety Is Crucial